 What is a Dental Bridge?

 According to the Canadian Dental Association, a bridge is a dental restoration that replaces one or more missing teeth.
 It extends across an area that has no teeth and is typically made up of an artificial tooth fused between 2 crowns.
 A crown is like a cover for your natural tooth, it is hollow and fits your natural tooth perfectly.
-So, unlike dental implants, a dental bridge requires the support of the adjacent teeth on either side of your missing tooth or implant.
+So, unlike the treatment of dental implants, a dental bridge near you requires the support of the adjacent teeth on either side of your missing tooth or implant.

 Dental bridges are a permanent fixture.
 If maintained well, they can last for up to five to fifteen years.